 Department of Entrepreneurship, Innovation and Technology

-Sebastian is a Postdoctoral Fellow at the Stockholm School of Economics (House of Innovation) with an educational background in economics and management.
+Sebastian is an Assistant Professor at the Stockholm School of Economics (House of Innovation) with an educational background in economics and management.
 He obtained his Ph.D. at the University of Geneva (Geneva School of Economics and Management) with his dissertation entitled “Artificial Intelligence in Organizations: Strategy and Decision Making in the Digital Age.”
 During his doctoral studies, he spent one year as a visiting researcher at Warwick Business School (Behavioural Science Group).

 His research interests include artificial intelligence, behavioral theory, and decision making.
 Specifically, he explores how digitalization and artificial intelligence impact organizational theory and applied strategy.
 His research uses varying methods and contexts to analyze how humans and digital technology interact in decision-making settings and evaluate the outcomes in terms of performance and sustainability.

 He is also affiliated with The Institute for Futures Studies.

 Raisch, S. & Krakowski, S. (2021).
 Artificial intelligence and management: The automation-augmentation paradox.
 Academy of Management Review 46(1):192-210

 Ingram Bogusz, C., Krakowski, S., & Guttmann, C. (2021) Don't panic: A human- and problem-centric approach to AI-led innovation.
 Sweden Through the Crisis.
 Stockholm: SIR.